Health, Safety, and Etiquette

 Orientation.
 Students receive extensive pre-departure materials and upon arrival have an orientation session focused on safety issues and getting a sense of their surroundings as quickly as possible.
-Pre-departure materials include an extensive online general guide as well as a program-specific guide, downloadable from the student’s SRAS online account after program acceptance, with all relevant contact information and specific orientation information.
+Pre-departure materials include the infromation on this page about health, saftey, and ettiquite.
+SRAS also provides extensive online city guides and a program-specific guide, downloadable from the student’s SRAS online account after program acceptance, with all relevant contact information and specific university- and program-related orientation information.

 Cell Phones.
 In all locations except Poland, SRAS programs of at least three weeks in duration include free local cell phone rental.
 In Poland, the orientation program described above includes helping the student purchase and activate a local number and, if needed, an inexpensive cell phone.

 Student Cards.
 SRAS provides a student card that all students must carry at all times.
 The card provides all necessary contact information (university, embassy, SRAS) needed by the student or anyone assisting the student in an emergency.
 Our local representatives, because they are physically closest to the student, handle the first stages of any emergencies in consultation with us.